Australian Antimicrobial Resistance Network (AAMRNet)

 The WHO, in its Global Action Plan on AMR, urged countries to have in place their own national action plans, aligned with its own, to strategically counter AMR.

-The WHO highlights the need for improving awareness and effective communication around AMR, surveillance strategies, infection prevention measures and stringent antimicrobial stewardship practices.
-It also calls for countries to increase investment in new medicines, diagnostic tools, vaccines.
+It highlights the need for improving awareness and communication around AMR, surveillance, infection prevention and antimicrobial stewardship.
+It also calls for countries to increase investment in new medicines, diagnostic tools and vaccines.

-Recognising and acknowledging the importance of ‘pull’ incentives, in 2021 the G7 Finance Ministers released a statement on ‘Actions to Support Antibiotic Development’, with a view to strengthen G7 preparedness against AMR.
+The G7 has acknowledged the importance of ‘pull’ incentives, with the Finance Ministers releasing a statement on ‘Actions to Support Antibiotic Development’ in 2021, calling to strengthen preparedness against AMR.

-In Australia, the Australian Government House of Representatives Standing Committee on Health, Aged Care and Sport’s recent report, The New Frontier - Delivering better health for all Australians outlined several initiatives, including the need for effective funding and the establishment of a pilot scheme for new antimicrobials.
+In Australia, the Australian Government House of Representatives Standing Committee on Health, Aged Care and Sport’s 2021 report, The New Frontier - Delivering better health for all Australians outlined several initiatives for targeted action to address the growing threat of AMR, including the need for effective funding and the establishment of a pilot scheme for new antimicrobials.

 AAMRNet Position Statement